 I think that’s where I get my inspiration from.
-When you write music, you don’t realise how much other people’s music influences you, but they are definitely the main ones.”
+When you write music, you don’t realize how much other people’s music influences you, but they are definitely the main ones.”

 What have you done in the past?
 How did you get started?

 “I’ve been singing since I was a small kid, I think I wrote my first song when I was like 9.
 When I got to secondary school, they had a really good music department, so I just started getting involved in singing, writing, composing, being a part of the performance.